 Renewable energy production with biomass

-These processes using organic material sources readily found in agricultural sites, rural environments, urban environments, etc…are renewable bioenergetic production methods with potential energy production for the locality where the bioenergetic material is sourced, energy production to run generators in power plants; and/ or these biomass sources can be harnessed to supply energy to municipal grids.
+These methods also create energy production to run generators in power plants; and/ or these biomass sources can be harnessed to supply energy to municipal grids.
 (Please also see: anaerobic digestion – a proven solution to our waste problem – for more on putting waste to good use in creating renewable energy).
 Another category of biomass energy, biofuel (discussed below), represents an energy source which is being applied with greater global frequency in modern transportation.

 A small level (5-10%) of ethanol can be blended with standard gas to make an effective gasoline with less environmental impact (this type of gas is used in many first world nations).
 Just this relatively low level of ethanol blended in fuel for vehicles decreases air pollution compared with 100% fossil fuel gasoline or diesel.
 A fuel known as E-85- 85% ethanol and 15% gasoline, is gaining popularity throughout the world.
 There are many grades of ethanol-based biofuel, from E-5 and E-10, to E-100.